venture-23/iip-cross-chain-token/IIPS/iip-cross-chain-token.md

 The cross chain token standard consists of two main libraries: HubToken and SpokeToken, and two extended libraries: IRC2 and XTokenReceiver.
 1. [HubToken](#hubtoken)

    HubToken is a token from the base chain.
 It controls token minting in the base chain.
 It also tracks the total supply of the token across all chains where the tokens are deployed.
 For example, bnUSD is a token that originates in the ICON chain through Balanced.
 So it is deployed as a hub token in the ICON  chain and, if we want to migrate bnUSD to other chains (say SUI chain), we will deploy it as a spoke token in SUI chain.
 Similarly, if we want to make any token from SUI, say PumpUp(PUP), a cross chain token then it is deployed as a hub token in SUI chain and as a spoke token in ICON chain.
-HubToken library extends [SpokeToken](#spoketoken) library.
+HubToken contract extends the [SpokeToken](#spoketoken) contract.

 2. [SpokeToken](#spoketoken)